MelBiggs/ifd-milestoneproject/README.md

 I tested the responsiveness of the webpage on browsers such as Chrome, Microsoft Edge and Safari and on multiple mobile devices.
 The page is fully responsive and I am satisfied that it works well on all devices.

 ### Peer Code Review
-I published my project on the Code Institute's 'Peer Code Review' channel and received positive feedback.
+I published my project on the Code Institute's 'Peer Code Review' channel.
 This channel allows other students to have a look at your code and offer suggestions and comments to improve your project.
+There wasn't a lot of traffic on the channel so I messaged a team lead for Interactive Frontend Development, **Derek Olson**, and he recommended centering my navbar title and moving my comments and explanations up closer to my charts.
+I took his advice.
+Instead of having one large card where I explained the terms, I explained them under each of their relevant charts.

 ## Deployment